ASBIK-ABDELLAH/Avito_scraping/README.md

 # dataset:
 The dataset collected in the CSV file named `test.csv`, which contains the following columns:\
  'car_city' : The name of city where is the car sold.\
-'car_cv_man_auto': how many Horsepower the car have. \
+ 'car_cv_man_auto': Horsepower of the car and being automatic or manual.\
  'car_equipements': Car equipements.\
  'car_information	': Some information about the car.\
  'car_name': The car name.\
  'car_price': The car price.\
 Purpose of this Project :\
 Collect data in order to have data to predict price of used cars.